 All applicants must be eligible for a full medical license per the Massachusetts Board of Registration in Medicine.
 International medical graduates must also be eligible for an H1B visa (eligibility includes passing all 3 steps of the USMLE, and reporting results to Mass.
 Eye and Ear prior to the Match deadline).
 The requirements of full licensure can be viewed on the mass.gov website

-- Investigation of genotype-phenotype correlations and definition of disease course in patients with genetically defined forms of IRD
+The fellow is also encouraged to develop clinical research projects with potential topics, including genotype-phenotype correlations and the definition of disease course in patients with genetically defined inherited retinal disorders.

-- Salary: $52,000/year.
-It is expected that fellows will apply for funding from the Heed Foundation, the Foundation Fighting Blindness, the National Eye Institute, and other sources to support their fellowship year.
+Salary: $62,000.
+It is also expected that fellows will apply for funding from the Heed Foundation and the Foundation Fighting Blindness to support their fellowship year.

 The Inherited Retinal Degenerations Fellowship participates in the San Francisco Match Program, #4745.

 Only completed applications will be considered for interview.
 It is the candidate’s responsibility to make sure that his or her application is complete.
 Applicant interviews will be conducted in October or November.

 For more information about this fellowship, or to request an application, please contact: